 The Illusion of Progress

-We prioritize quick and easy tasks, just to get our next dose of dopamine rush and think that we’re making progress.
-But oftentimes we just keep distracting ourselves from what really needs our attention.
+We prioritize quick and easy tasks, putting the challenging tasks at the back of the queue.
+Why?
+Because we want our next dose of dopamine rush and think that we’re making progress.
+But oftentimes, we just keep distracting ourselves from what really needs our full attention.
+Distraction impacts how well we execute a task and how we practice time management.

 Lack of Planning

-If not, read on and see how you can turn your bottomless pile of to-dos into balance, momentum, and clarity.
+If not, read on for some time management tips that can help you work smarter and turn your bottomless to do list into balance, momentum, and clarity.

 Rule #1 — Everything Is a Project

-We tend to think that only work projects and family weddings need to be planned out in advance.
+We tend to think that only a big project for work and family weddings need to be planned out in advance.
 But guess what, everything that takes up space and time in your life, from a few weeks to several years, is a project.
+Getting better at project management will automatically help you develop time management skills.

 List down everything that you put energy into in your life.
 From seasonal gift shopping and renovation projects to medical procedures and creative hobbies.
 You might be surprised how long that list will go on.
 If you’re more of a visual person, you can also draw this out as a mind-map to see where these projects connect.
 Draw bigger bubbles for the ones that take up more space in your life to see them in contrast.